EMDR Therapy | Trauma Therapy |Connecticut

 Maybe you became the emotional caretaker, always attuned to others while disconnecting from yourself.

-Maybe you chased perfection, hoping success would finally bring peace.
+Maybe you chased perfection, hoping success would bring peace.

 Maybe you built walls so high that connection feels impossible now.